pkgcraft/pkgcraft.github.io/content/posts/nascent-python-bindings.md

 ### Design

-Interfacing rust code with another language often requires a C wrapper library in order to perform efficiently and/or sidestep rust's lifetime model that clashes with more ownership-based languages.
-Bindings then build on top of this C layer, allowing ignorance of the rust underneath.
+Interfacing rust code with another language often requires a C wrapper library to perform efficiently while sidestepping rust's lifetime model that clashes with ownership-based languages.
+Bindings build on top of this C layer, allowing ignorance of the rust underneath.

 For pkgcraft, this C library is provided via [pkgcraft-c](https://github.com/pkgcraft/pkgcraft-c), currently wrapping